 Scrape Google Search Results Without Coding

-If you don’t want to deal with coding, then Octoparse, the best Google search scraper, can help you scrape the Google search results without coding.
+If you have no idea about coding, you can try the best Google search scraper – Octoparse.
+It can help you scrape the Google search results without any coding.
 Octoparse makes the process of data extraction from the web more accessible and faster.
-It can automatically scrape data from any page and save it in an organized format without writing any code.
+It can automatically scrape data from any page and save it in an organized format like Excel files.

-The free version of Octoparse can meet most of your scraping needs, but if you’re looking for some advanced features like cloud extraction, scheduled scraping, IP rotation, preset task templates, and some others, then you can ask for a paid version or the data service.
-What’s more, Octoparse provides preset scraping template that you can get the scraping results by entering your keywords and a few clicks easily.
-Find them from the Templates panel of Octoparse.
+The free version of Octoparse can meet most of your scraping needs, but if you’re looking for some advanced features like cloud extraction, scheduled scraping, IP rotation, preset task templates, and some others, then you can ask for an advanced version or the data service.
+What’s more, Octoparse provides preset scraping templates where you can get data by entering your keywords and a few clicks.

-In the next part, we’ll take the free version as example, you can follow the easy steps.
+In the next part, you can follow the easy steps about extracting search results data from Google.
 Similarly, you can use the following steps to extract search results from not only Google but also Bing or DuckDuckGo.

 Step 1: Open Google in Octoparse and enter the search keyword

-After you install Octoparse on your PC, we will start by entering the Google URL in the Octoparse application and clicking on Start.
+After installing Octoparse on your device, we will start by entering the Google URL in the Octoparse application and clicking on Start.

 After that, we will click on the search bar in Google and click on the “enter text” button in the Tip Box.
 Then we enter the search keyword that we want to search for on Google.